 About Kristiansand Cannon Museum

-The Kristiansand Cannon Museum stands at the site of the Møvik Fort, a huge defence battery built by the Germans during their occupation of Norway and Denmark in WWII.
-Today the site operates as a museum and contains one of the largest land-based guns in the world.
+The Kristiansand Cannon Museum stands at the site of the Møvik Fort, Norway, a huge defence battery built by the Germans during their occupation of Norway and Denmark during the World War Two.
+Today, the site operates as a museum and contains one of the largest land-based guns in the world.

 After the war the Norwegians operated the site until it was closed in 1959 and much of the equipment was sold off as scrap, including the three other guns.
 After restoration work in the 1990s the fort was opened as the Kristiansand Cannon Museum in 1993.

 Today, visitors to the site can explore the wider complex, delve into bunkers and tunnels, and of course, see the main gun itself, still in its original casement.
 The ‘Fortress Trail’ guides people around the complex and includes a number of exhibitions explaining the history and operation of the stronghold.

 From the centre of Kristiansand, the museum is an 18 minute drive via the E18 road.
 There are also a number of public transport options which stop at Kroodden, after which the site is a 15 minute walk.
 By bike, it’s a scenic 50 minute cycle via the Kroodden road.

 Set amidst stunning fjords and snow-topped mountains, explore the history of Vikings, witch trials and more in our guide to the 10 must-see historic sites in Norway.